Measure Temperatures in a Refrigerator or Freezer

 - In a freezer, put the thermometer in a glass of oil (vegetable oil or similar) covering the thermometer bulb.

-- Place the glass with the thermometer in the middle from front to back and halfway from top to bottom of the compartment.
+- Place the glass with the thermometer in the middle of the compartment.
+It should be halfway from front to back and halfway from top to bottom of the compartment.

 - Allow 12 hours to reach accurate temperature measurement.

-If temperatures remain erratic or are inconsistent with the set points displayed on the control panel in electronic control models, no further troubleshooting advice is available.
+If temperatures continue to be erratic or are inconsistent with the setpoints shown on the control panel in electronic control models, no further troubleshooting advice is available.
 Contact Factory Certified Service to schedule an appointment for repair.

 DID THIS ANSWER YOUR QUESTION?